 - (i) Any engine mounted on, within or incorporated into any vehicle, train, ship, boat or barge, that is used primarily to provide propulsion, but which may also supply heat, mechanical, hydraulic or electrical power to that same vehicle, train, ship, boat, or barge.
-This exemption does not apply to equipment located onboard floating dry docks. - (ii) Railway sweepers used for cleaning rail tracks.
+This exemption does not apply to equipment located onboard floating dry docks. - (ii) Railway, road and runway sweepers used respectively for cleaning rail tracks, roadways and runways, provided the maximum manufacturer's output rating of any auxiliary sweeper engine is 200 brake horsepower or less.